-Discuss Development at Drug Delivery to the Lungs (DDL) Conference
+Discuss Development at DDL 2021 - Drug Delivery to the Lungs Conference

-We are delighted to announce that we are platinum DDL sponsors this year and during the conference, our team of experts will be available to discuss your inhalation product development, inhalation product testing, formulation development or stability testing challenges.
-Contact our team now to arrange a meeting at our stand.
+We are excited to be DDL2021 sponsors once again.
+This year's virtual event will focus on recent developments in the field of inhalation therapy with live presentations, on-demand talks and a discussion forum.
+Our team of experts will be available on our virtual booth to discuss your inhalation product development, inhalation product testing, drug repurposing for inhaled or intranasal delivery, formulation development or stability testing or stability storage outsourcing challenges.
+Contact our team now to arrange a meeting during the virtual event.

 Our OINDP Development Expertise